RuMaxwell/rumlisp-ts/examples/rumlisp_lang_spec.md

 **`(map <List> <function val -> res>)` -> `List`**   *(will be in std)*

 For each value in the list, applies a function to it and returns a new list containing all the results in the same order.
+(Read: map the list with the function)

 e.g. `(map [1 2 3] (\ x (+ x 1))` => `[2 3 4]`